Hacienda Heights, California

-Hacienda Heights is an unincorporated suburban community in Los Angeles County, California, United States.
+Hacienda Heights is an unincorporated community in the San Gabriel Valley of Los Angeles County, California, United States.
 As of the 2020 census, the community had a total population of 54,191, up from 54,038 at the 2010 census.
 For statistical purposes, the Census Bureau has defined Hacienda Heights as a census designated place (CDP).
 It is the third largest CDP in Los Angeles County by area, behind Topanga and Rowland Heights, and the county's fourth largest CDP by population.

 History

 Hacienda Heights sits on land that was originally part of Rancho La Puente.

 During Spanish rule, the land around Hacienda Heights was operated by the nearby Mission San Gabriel Arcángel in San Gabriel.
 The Rancho was eventually acquired by John A. Rowland and William Workman in 1845 via a Mexican land grant, and eventually acquired by Elias "Lucky" Baldwin in the mid-1870s.
 In 1912, his descendant, Anita Baldwin, sold the property to Edwin Hart and Jet Torrance.
 In 1913 the pair subdivided the area and named it North Whittier Heights, which became known for avocado, citrus and walnut orchards.
 However, from the Great Depression era to the early 1940s, citrus growing became unprofitable because of pests and diseases, setting the impetus for the area's transformation into a suburb.

 Accelerating in the 1950s, suburban residential development transformed Hacienda Heights into a residential or bedroom community.
 In 1960, the Hacienda Heights Branch of the Los Angeles County Public Library opened.
 The following year, in 1961, the area was renamed Hacienda Heights.
 In 1964, the local newspaper, the Hacienda Heights Highlander, was established.

 The hills surrounding Hacienda Heights have a history of brush fires, especially in 1978, 1989, and 2020.